 What Are the Longest Living Cat Breeds?

-Some cat breeds live longer than others, due to their large gene pools and genetics.
-Here are some of the cat breeds that are known to live the longest.
+Some cat breeds live longer than others due to their large gene pools and genetics.
+Here are some of the cat breeds that are known to live the longest, along with their specific cat lifespan:

-• Ragdoll: This breed also lives around 15 years old.
-Ragdoll cats are very fluffy and stunning cats that are known to flop around like a ragdoll, hence the name.
+Ragdoll cats also live around 15 years old.
+They are very fluffy and stunning cats that are known to flop around like a ragdoll, hence the name.
 This kitty is friendly and trusting, making them great family companions.

 What Can Impact the Lifespan of a Cat?